-The Flatirons have everything from slab scrambles to multi-pitch mega climbs.
+Climb everything from slab scrambles to multi-pitch mega climbs

 Jutting out from the ground like the spinal plates of a giant stegosaurus are the Flatirons — Boulder’s signature backdrop.
 The routes here range from 5.0 to 5.14a, so there’s truly something for every level of climber.
 It’s not just the variety of climbs that draw people from all over the country, the Flatirons also have long climbs too, with some topping out at 1,400’!
 There are over 980 routes, with plenty of options either sport or trad disciplines.
 Some hearty souls even like the odd slab scramble.
 Regardless if you think the Flatirons are dinosaur plates or simply a series of flat irons jutting up into the sky, there’s enough diverse climbing to keep anyone busy for a lifetime, whether you’re a beginner trad leader, a complete newb, or a seasoned pro.